zikosichi/stock-tracker/README.md

 The user should be able to choose between 1 minute, 2 minutes, 5 minutes, 10 mintes, 15 minutes, 30 minutes and 60 minutes.

 #### Stock daily history view
-The ability to click a stock in the overview, and view its entire price history over the past day, within 15 minutes intervals.
+The ability to click a stock in the overview, and view its entire price history over the past day, within 60 minute intervals.
 Hint: Look into the [TIME_SERIES_INTRADAY documentation](https://www.alphavantage.co/documentation/#intraday).

 ## Mock-ups